-- a) A representative of the Commission who also serves as a member of the Executive (may be the Chair but not necessarily so); and - b) the timely provision of minutes of its meetings according to the format established by the Regional Council Executive. - c) A Commission can choose to refer any matter delegated to it to the regional council executive.
+- 1) A representative of the Commission who also serves as a member of the Executive (may be the Chair but not necessarily so); and - 2) the timely provision of minutes of its meetings according to the format established by the Regional Council Executive. - 3) A Commission can choose to refer any matter delegated to it to the regional council executive.